AtharvThakur7/DataAnalyzer/README.md

 # Data Analyzer: CSV Processing and Visualization

-Welcome to the Django CSV Processor and Visualizer!
+Welcome to the Data Analyzer!
 This project provides a simple yet powerful interface for uploading, analyzing, and visualizing CSV data.
 Built with Python, Django, Pandas, Matplotlib, and Seaborn, this tool is perfect for exploring datasets interactively on the web.

 ![image alt ](https://github.com/AtharvThakur7/DataAnalyzer/blob/662ffadf7dc7f0c4868b288c695b1720fb523c84/Screenshot%202024-12-22%20093037.png)